-Programmes for the dependents of fallen soldiers were adopted as part of a single piece of legislation in 1950, the year following the passage of the programme for disabled soldiers.
-The law offered war widows universal benefits primarily according to the number and age of their children.
-The age of the widow and initially the level of any additional sources of income also affected the benefit level (Danziger 1978).
-In addition to widows and orphans, the law also sought to provide benefits for other dependents of fallen soldiers, in those cases in which concrete economic need could be proven.
-Thus, the (primarily elderly) parents of fallen soldiers were eligible for benefits, but these were initially contingent on proven need through means-testing, and on the lack of additional siblings able to offer financial support to parents in the case of the death of a son in war.
+Programmes for the dependants of fallen soldiers were adopted as part of a single piece of legislation in 1950, the year following the passage of the programme for disabled soldiers.
+The law offered war widows universal benefits, primarily according to the number and age of their children.
+The age of the widow, and initially the level of any additional sources of income, also affected the benefit level (Danziger 1978).
+In addition to widows and orphans, the law also sought to provide benefits for other dependants of fallen soldiers in those cases in which concrete economic need could be proven.
+Thus, the (primarily elderly) parents of fallen soldiers were eligible for benefits, but these were initially contingent on proven need (through means testing) and on the lack of additional siblings able to offer financial support.

-The programmes for disabled veterans and for bereaved families served as the basis for the Victims of Hostile Action programme, which was adopted in 1970 (Yanay 1994), and was intended to replace existing programmes that offered assistance to civilian victims of military conflict as integral parts of the local welfare services.
+The programmes for disabled veterans and for bereaved families served as the basis for the Victims of Hostile Action programme, which was adopted in 1970 (Yanay 1994) and was intended to replace existing programmes that offered assistance to civilian victims of military conflict as integral parts of the local welfare services.
 The 1970 law provided financial compensation and rehabilitation services to civilian victims of terrorist attacks in Israel proper or against Israeli targets abroad.
-Individuals injured or the families of those killed as a result of hostile actions were granted benefits and services that, on the whole, mirrored those provided to disabled veterans and the families of the fallen.
+Individuals injured, or the families of those killed as a result of hostile actions, were granted benefits and services that, on the whole, mirrored those provided to disabled veterans and the families of the fallen.
 However, unlike these programmes, this law is administered by the civilian National Insurance Institute, Israel's social security agency.